 Founded in 2011 in Berlin, EyeEm is a next-generation stock photography house that uses computer vision and machine learning to identify images by their aesthetic qualities.
 And by aesthetic, we mean of the pleasing variety, for the most part.
-EyeEm offers a mobile phone app that photographers can use to identify the most aesthetically pleasing and commercially viable images on their smartphones, then upload them to the company’s online marketplace, where they can be efficiently (thanks to computer vision) searched for and purchased by stock photo shoppers.
+EyeEm offers a mobile phone app that photographers can use to identify the most aesthetically pleasing and commercially viable images on their smartphones, then upload them to the company's online marketplace, where they can be efficiently (thanks to computer vision) searched for and purchased by stock photo shoppers.
 How does this lofty, artful approach to computer vision work, and why should every photographer or photo editor use it be found as or find, respectively, the next Vivian Maier?
-We asked Lorenz Aschoff, the Berlin-based founder and CEO of EyeEm, to tell us all about it.
+We asked Lorenz Aschoff, the Berlin-based founder and CEO of EyeEm, to give us a review of exactly how EyeEm works.

 We build AI that understands aesthetics and beauty.
 Here's the problem we're trying to solve: Since the invention of digital capture, people have taken trillions of images, and there's this massive amount of data piling up.
 It's increasingly hard to find relevance among all these pictures, and we're actually lacking a way to review and curate them effectively.
 This is as much an issue for individual consumers as it is for those in the professional space.
 So, we've developed an Android and iOS app with a network of approximately 22 million photographers, both amateur and professional, and they upload their images there.
 Then our proprietary computer vision and machine learning technology reviews the images that have been submitted and finds the best ones in aesthetic terms, but also in terms of commercial value.
 The product is aimed not only at photographers-amateur and professional alike-who want to monetize the images they upload, but also photo editors at media companies and marketing departments alike who need to find relevant imagery.
 The app also helps you find the kinds of photos you're looking for faster on your phone.